electrode-io/electrode/docs/chapter1/intermediate/build-a-progressive-web-app.md

 }, "sw-registration");
 ```

-We achieved a couple of things here:
+Let's recap since we completed a couple of tasks:

 1. "Offline First" with the cache property.